------------------------------------------

 But that is as unrealistic a dream as a world without guns.

-"You're fighting fire with fire." you may argue.
+Freedom is not cheap.
+It is bought and paid for in blood and tears, and keeping those freedoms is a never ending task, and it requires a personal investment and personal responsibility, which are both eroding at an alarming rate."You're fighting fire with fire." you may argue.
 Yes, I am.
 That's how wildfires are put out.
 It may not be a perfect solution, but it works.
 Putting out an oil fire with explosives sounds insane, but it works.
 Arming a society to protect itself from itself may not be so crazy after all.

 No comments: